-Per the literature^{2,3} an electrically short E-field antenna (in our case vanishingly short) may be modeled as a voltage source, as given by signal field strength times the equivalent height of the whip, in series with the reactance given by the isotropic capacitance of the whip, the radiation resistance and the loss resistance at the frequencies of interest.
-For our case I will consider the frequency range from 500 Hz to 20KHz and a 1-meter long vertical whip.
+Per the literature an electrically short E-field antenna (in our case vanishingly short) may be modeled as a voltage source signal field strength times the equivalent height of the whip, in series with the reactance given by the isotropic capacitance of the whip, the radiation resistance and the loss resistance at the frequencies of interest.
+For our case I will consider the frequency range from 500 Hz to 20KHz and a 1meter long vertical whip.
 Given these parameters, the radiation resistance is almost nil and the loss resistance so many orders of magnitude below the capacitive reactance that the antenna can be modeled as a capacitor in series with the signal source.
 The isotropic capacitance of a long thin antenna is approximately 10 pF per meter.
-Given the above criteria, this results in source impedance that ranges from a low of $800 \text{K}\Omega$ to a high of 32 M Ω across the frequency range of interest.
+Given the above criteria, this results in source impedance that ranges from a low of $800 \text{K}\Omega$ to a high of 32 M $\Omega$ across the frequency range of interest.
 To recover >90% of the signal available at the base of the whip, the input impedance of our receiver needs to be larger than the source impedance by a factor of 10.
-To prevent loading the 500 Hz signal present at the base of our 1-meter whip, the receivers input impedance needs to be in excess of 300 M Ω !
+To prevent loading the 500 Hz signal present at the base of our 1-meter whip, the receivers input impedance needs to be in excess of 300 M $\Omega$ !
 Receiver input resistance to ground neatly forms a high pass filter while any input capacitance to earth a straight capacitive voltage divider.
-Most receiver designs I have seen have a gate resistor no larger than 10 M Ω , many are smaller.
+Most receiver designs I have seen have a gate resistor no larger than 10 M $\Omega$ , many are smaller.
 More importantly, the input low pass or notch filters often contain 100's of pF in shunting capacitance.
 You can see where this is leading.
 A Pspice model of the BBB-4 predicts less than 10% of the available signal appears at the gate of the FET (with a 1-meter whip).
 In the more elaborate receiver I mentioned above this drops to <1%!
-In the common source amplifier configuration often encountered, the Miller effect complicates things further by multiplying the capacitance of the FET gate /drain junction roughly by the gain of that stage, further stomping our signal4.
+In the common source amplifier configuration often encountered, the Miller effect complicates things further by multiplying the capacitance of the FET gate /drain junction roughly by the gain of that stage, further stomping our signal.

-To further explore this idea, I constructed a "simulated antenna" ^{2,3} to aid in bench testing and help give evaluations that were more quantitative and less subjective.
-This antenna consists of nothing more than a small value capacitor housed within a driven shield to mitigate stray capacitance.
-I choose 12 pF to approximate a \approx 1-meter whip.
-Using a 10 mV RMS, 50 Ω signal source, I monitored the output of my BBB-4 under three different conditions - signal injected directly into the gate, signal injected prior to low pass filter (normal input) and signal injected at normal input with "simulated antenna" inline.
+To further explore this idea I constructed a "simulated antenna" to aid in bench testing and help give evaluations that are more quantitative and less subjective.
+This consists of nothing more than a small value capacitor housed within a driven shield to mitigate stray capacitance.
+I choose 12 pF to approximate a $\approx$ 1-meter whip.
+Using a 10 mV RMS, 50 $\Omega$ signal source, I monitored the output of my BBB-4 under three different conditions - signal injected directly into the gate, signal injected prior to low pass filter (normal input) and signal injected at normal input with "simulated antenna" inline.
 The results are tabulated below:

-DDD + output given to my Rivis signar m
+Frequency Direct Normal Input Simulated Antenna

-Frequency Direct (mV RMS) Normal Input (mV RMS) Simulated Antenna (mV RMS)
+(mV RMS) (mV RMS) (mV RMS)

 50 Hz 5.3 4.7 0

 100 Hz 12.6 11.6 0

 200 Hz 37.6 33.3 2.5

 400 Hz 123 108 9.45

 800 Hz 354 306 30.4

 1.6 kHz 804 630 70

 3.2 kHz 1250 788 109

 6.4 kHz 1120 448 86.7

 12.8 kHz 624 135 35.5

 25.6 kHz 261 28 8.9

 51.2 kHz 78.9 4.6 2

 102.4 kHz 17.1 1.4 0